shannon-codes/HealthDiary/README.md

 This was our final team project in Java 2 completed with my classmate, MJ.

-- Our first GUI CRUD (Create, Read, Update, Delete) application
-- Concepts I learned to apply: Object-Oriented Programming, CRUD on ArrayList, MVC, Data Validation (empty field, wrong data type entered), Logic for Search and Update, UML Class Diagram, Visio
+It was my first GUI CRUD (Create, Read, Update, Delete) applicationn.
+I learned to apply concepts including Object-Oriented Programming, CRUD on ArrayList, MVC, Data Validation (empty field, wrong data type entered), Logic for Search and Update, UML Class Diagram, using MS Visio, and Scene Builder JavaFX.
-- Tools: Scene Builder JavaFX

 This program is designed to keep a daily journal of health-related data such as glasses of water, meals, hours of sleep, calories burned, amount of exercise.

 Screen shots: